slorek/conscript/README.md

       register_for_draft
     end

-A `default_scope` is also set to exclude all draft instances from finders.
+A `default_scope` is then set to exclude all draft instances from finders.
 You may use the `drafts` scope to access them:

     Article.drafts